Yes, You Can Now Farm In A Shipping Container!

 Intensive Farming Inside Steel Shipping Containers

-Farm In A Shipping Container | A Cost-Effective Alternative to Greenhouse Methods
+Farm In A Shipping Container | A Cost-Effective Alternative To Greenhouse Methods

-Keeping it Local
+Keeping It Local

 One of the aims of Rubicon is to drive localism – food grown for the neighbourhood by a cultivator based right on the doorstep.
 No more costly and environmentally unfriendly ‘food miles’.
 The Eat Local movement is going from strength to strength and refrigerated shipping container farms are very much part of the sustainable future.